gottacatchenall/ms_sampling_effort/manuscript.md

 "observed" network with added false-negatives.
 In @fig:properties we show four properties (connectance, spectral radius, mean degree centrality, and entropy) computed  across 200 replicates at each value of the false negative rate $p_{fn}$.
-Each replicate uses a random food web simnulated using the niche model [@Williams2000SimRul] with $N$ species and true connectance $C=0.1$.
+Each replicate uses a random food web simulated using the niche model [@Williams2000SimRul] with $100$ species and true connectance $C=0.1$.

 ![fig. 1$\sigma$ in first grad, 2$\sigma$ in second ](./figures/properties_error.png){#fig:properties}

-Primary point here is that some properties vary in their response.
-Spectral radius (generally a measure of global structure) and connectance show roughly linear responses to false negatives, whereas mean degree centrality and entropy .

-An appropriate additional comparison for inference of network properties [@Connor2017UsiNul].
+The primary point of interest in @fig:properties is that properties vary in their response---spectral radius (generally a measure of global structure) and connectance show roughly linear responses to false negatives, whereas mean degree centrality and entropy show non-linear responses.
+Here we simulating the effects of false negatives in data can serve as an additional tool for detecting structural properties of networks using generative null models [@Connor2017UsiNul].

 ## Effects of false negatives on ability to make predictions

 In this section, we assess the effect of false negatives in data on our ability to make predictions about interactions.
+False negatives are in fact the practical reason for interaction prediction in the first place.
+However, if there are too many false negatives in a dataset, this could induce too much noise for a interaction prediction model to detect the signal of interaction due to the latent properties of each species derived from the empirical network.

-We use the predictive model and dataset as in @Strydom2021RoaPre to predict interactions between species never observed at the same place and time.
+To test this, we use the same predictive model and dataset as in
+@Strydom2021RoaPre to predict a metaweb from various slices of the species  pool observed across space.
 This dataset from @Hadfield2014TalTwo describes host-parasite interaction networks sampled across 51 sites.
 We partition the data into 80-20 training-test split, and then seed the training data with false negatives varying rates, but crucially do nothing to the test data.
 The model---a neural-network with 3 layers to predict outputs based on features extracted from cooccurence, see @Strydom2021RoaPre for more details).

 In @fig:rocpr, we show receiving-operating-characteristic (ROC) and